7 Home Equity Rules to Live By

 - Cash-out refinance.
 If you’re determined to borrow against the equity in your home, you could also consider a cash-out refinance.
 With this strategy, you would take out a new mortgage for a larger amount and pay off your old one, keeping the difference in cash for yourself.
 Typically speaking, you can only borrow up to 80 to 90 percent of your home’s value with this method.

 - Personal loan.
-Personal loans are similar to home equity loans in the fact they come with a fixed term, a fixed-interest rate, and a fixed monthly payment.
+Personal loans are similar to home equity loans in the fact they usually come with a fixed term, a fixed interest rate, and a fixed monthly payment.
 The big difference is these loans are unsecured, whereas home equity loans use your home as collateral.
 While interest rates on personal loans vary, they may be higher than rates on home equity loans since these loans are unsecured.

 Rule #2: Understand tax rules